2.75 GPA, 3-4 semesters of college-level Spanish

 Students interested in participating in this program must meet with Spain study abroad advisor Aubree Compton prior to application to discuss their program selection and receive information about supplemental materials that are required for an application.
 Appointments can be set up in person at 1111 UCC or over the phone at 319-335-0353.

 After receiving permission from your study abroad advisor to apply to this program, click here to begin your application.

 Final admissions decisions are made by CIEE in Portland.
 Well-qualified candidates endorsed by Study Abroad are seldom rejected.

-The estimated program fee for the Fall 2014 semester is $16,943 for Iowa residents and $18,587 for non-residents.
+The program fee for the Spring 2015 semester is $16,166 for Iowa residents and $17,810 for non-residents.
 This fee includes all tuition and fees, airport meet and greet, housing and all meals in homestays or a monthly meal stipend in residence halls or shared apartments, orientation, cultural activities, excursions, international health insurance and the University of Iowa administrative fee.
 The program fee does not include transportation to Spain, personal expenses, books and supplies, visa expenses, and local transportation.

 |Date of Withdrawal||Student Financial Responsibility|